 In accordance with joint guidance issued by the Department of Labor and Internal Revenue Service regarding the COVID-19 National Emergency, you have additional time to take certain actions available under the Medical Plan during the "Outbreak Period."
 The Outbreak Period is the period from March 1, 2020 (the start of the COVID-19 National Emergency) and ending 60 days after the end of the National Emergency.
-As of the date of this SPD, the Outbreak Period is set to expire on May 11, 2023 and these deadline extensions will end accordingly.
 These actions include:

-- Requesting HIPAA special enrollment (page 6 of the SPD) - Electing COBRA (COBRA section on page 18 of the SPD) - Paying your COBRA premium (COBRA section on page 20 of the SPD) - Notifying the plan of a COBRA qualifying event or a disability determination (COBRA section on page 19 of the SPD) - Filing a claim for plan benefits (page 12 of the SPD) - Appealing a claim denial (page 12 of the SPD) - Requesting external review (page 12 of the SPD)
+- Requesting HIPAA special enrollment (page 6 of the SPD) - Electing COBRA (COBRA section on page 17 of the SPD) - Paying your COBRA premium (COBRA section on page 17 of the SPD) - Notifying the plan of a COBRA qualifying event or a disability determination (COBRA section on page 17 of the SPD) - Filing a claim for plan benefits (page 11 of the SPD) - Appealing a claim denial (page 12 of the SPD) - Requesting external review (page 12 of the SPD)